unrenderonline/ng-unrender-landingpage/GITHUB_PAGES_DEPLOYMENT.md

 3. Verify the workflow has proper permissions

 ### If routes don't work:
-1. Verify hash routing is enabled in `app-routing-module.ts`
+1. Verify all routes are listed in `scripts/prerender.js`
-2. Check that all routes are properly defined
+2. Check that the 404.html redirect script is in place
 3. Clear browser cache and try again
+4. Ensure the build completed successfully (check for errors in the prerender step)

 ## File Structure